 Shelf : Plants for a deeper 23-44cm(10-17″) depth shelf:

-These plants will enjoy a deeper shelf that will place the crown of the plant in water throughout the winter without risk of ice penetrating the pond to that depth.
-The crown of the plant will be 12-33cm (5-13″) below the water level when grown in an 11cm basket.
+- Robust plants that enjoy a deeper shelf that places the crown of the plant in water throughout the winter without risk of ice penetrating the pond to that depth.

-The miniature and dwarf waterlilies can be placed onto a pond shelf or at the base of our patio container pond at the equivalent depth of shelf or shelf .
+The miniature and dwarf waterlilies can be placed onto a pond shelf or at the base of our patio container pond at shelf or shelf depth.